forest-fire/firemodel/docs/using/reading.md

 > Note: if you don't initialize pagination option and then try to use `next()` or `done()` then  Firemodel will become very angry and throw an error.
 Don't anger Firemodel ... bad karma.

-If you are using _bespoke_ queries then you can still get utility out of the pagination API by taking advantage of some additional properties which will be passed into the query function generator:
+If you are using _bespoke_ queries then you can still get utility out of the pagination features by taking advantage of some additional properties which will be passed into the query function generator:

 ```ts
 const aStepAtATime = await List.query(